seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab09-Migrate-Data-to-Azure/LabExercise-2.md

 13. Expand the Tables you can see there are no tables listed.

-### Task 3: Use Data Migration Assistant to migrate a sample schema
+### Task 3: Use Data Migration Assistant to migrate Schema and Data

 #### Steps